MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/export-import-unified-routing-records.md

 1. Export the data and generate the compressed (zip) file.

-1. Use the Configuration Migration tool, and select the option to import data to the target organization.
+1. Use the Configuration Migration tool, and select the option to import data in to the target organization using the compressed file.

-   > [!NOTE]
-   > You need to manually create bookableresourcecharacteristictype (Global option set value) in the target organization if required.

-## Export and import data for capacity profiles
+## Export and import capacity profiles configuration

 If you have configured capacity profiles in your unified routing setup, perform the steps to migrate the corresponding configuration.